-This transgenic mouse line overexpresses wild type human alpha-synuclein under the regulatory control of the human platelet-derived growth factor–β (PDGF-β) promoter (D-line; Masliah et al. 2000, Science 287: 1265-9).
-Mice are bred on a C57BL/6 background.
-These mice replicate features of human synucleinopathies such as abnormal accumulation of alpha-synuclein, increased phosphorylation of alpha-synuclein and high levels of ubiquitin in cortical and subcortical regions of the brain.
-The distinct histopathological features of these animals allow testing the efficacy of pharmaceutical compounds to interfere with, or even reverse the progression of alpha-synuclein accumulation.
-Additional immunoreactivity occurs in presynaptic cortical terminals, consistent with its role as a presynaptic protein.
+D-Line mice overexpress wild type human α-synuclein under the regulatory control of the human platelet-derived growth factor–β (PDGF-β) promoter.
+The model was developed by Masliah et al. 2000, Science 287: 1265-9 and is bred on a C57BL/6 background.
+D-Line mice replicate features of human synucleinopathies such as accumulation of α-synuclein, increased phosphorylation of α-synuclein and high levels of ubiquitin in cortical and subcortical brain regions.
+The distinct histopathological features of the D-Line mouse allow testing the efficacy of pharmaceutical compounds that interfere with, or even reverse the progression of α-synuclein accumulation.

 D-Line mice are cryo-preserved and will be recovered upon request.

-Figure: Quantitative immunofluorescence (A) reveals increases in human α-synuclein expression over age in D-Line mice in both neocortex and hippocampus. n = 10-12; Mean + SEM.
+Figure: Quantitative immunofluorescence (A) reveals an increase in human α-synuclein expression with age in D-Line mice in both neocortex and hippocampus. n = 10-12; mean + SEM.
 Two-way ANOVA with Bonferroni’s post hoc test. *p<0.05; **p<0.01; ***p<0.001.
-B: Immunolabeling of phosphorylated human α-syn (red) in the hippocampal CA3 (A) and somatosensory cortex (B) of 7 month old D-Line mice.
-Phosphorylated human α-syn (red) is targeted to somata of principal neurons in the hippocampal stratum pyramidale (sp) where it accumulates in the nucleus (arrowheads), but is undetectable in neurites.
+B: Immunolabeling of phosphorylated human pSer129 α-synuclein (red) in the hippocampal CA3 (A) and somatosensory cortex (B) of D-Line mice at the age of 7 months.
+Phosphorylated human α-synuclein (red) is targeted to somata of principal neurons in the hippocampal stratum pyramidale (sp) where it accumulates in the nucleus (arrowheads) but is undetectable in neurites.
 Expression levels in the neocortex are shown in deep layers V and VI close to the white matter (wm).
-The green channel shows expression of transgenic human α-syn.
+The green channel shows expression of transgenic human α-synuclein.